discordjs/guide/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question/General support request
-about: This template is for asking questions about the guide.
+about: Ask questions about the guide.
-labels: 'type: question'
+labels: 'question'
 ---

 <!--